Skip to main content

-Bone Anchored Hearing Aids - NY Otolaryngology Group
+Bone Anchored Hearing Aids (BAHAs)

 Bone anchored hearing aids (BAHA) are the only implanted solution that utilize direct bone conduction for patients with hearing loss attributed to middle ear disease.